 When the UN can’t back criminalisation of domestic violence, it lets national governments decriminalise domestic violence.
-If the UN can’t back comprehensive sexuality education, it allows National Governments and conservative groups to withhold education and resources around pregnancy and protection against STIs.
+If the UN can’t back comprehensive sexuality education, it allows national governments and conservative groups to withhold education and resources around pregnancy and protection against STIs.
 When the UN can’t back the human rights of people with diverse sexualities and gender identities, it creates environments in which states can create laws which make homosexuality punishable by death.

 We go to CSW because we want to change the laws and policies around the world to achieve gender equality, and CSW is the preeminent global policy space in which to do this.
-We go to get in front of Governments and funders of the world to ensure their political and financial commitment to women’s rights.
+We go to get in front of governments and funders of the world to ensure their political and financial commitment to women’s rights.
 We also go to build the global alliances between women’s activists, organisations, and feminists.
-We go because it isn’t just a lofty political event – it effects real women’s lives.
+We go because it isn’t just a lofty political event – it affects real women’s lives.
 We go to create change.